 What is Couples Therapy?

-Couples therapy finds out and solves conflicts among two intimate partners.
-Sometimes it is referred to as marriage counselling.
-However, partners do not have to be formally married to undergo this therapy.
+Couples therapy finds problems in the relationship and tries to solve those conflicts between the two intimate partners, sometimes it is referred to as marriage counselling, but partners do not have to be formally married to undergo this extremely helpful therapy.

-Licensed counsellors help those couples understand one another and create open communication channels to resolve challenges in the relationship.
+A licensed counsellor helps the couple understand one another and hopes to create an open communication between them to resolve the challenges in the relationship.

-Navigating relationships where addiction is present is hard, even if the two have been together for a long time.
-Couples therapy is a proven remedy for partners struggling with drug or alcohol abuse.
+Navigating relationships where an addiction is present can be even harder, even if the two have been together for a long time, you will find that couples therapy is a great way for partners struggling with drug or alcohol abuse to learn to communicate with each other in a healthy kind manner.

 Studies published by the National Institutes of Health (NIH) show that couples who were addicts made good progress after attending behavioural couples therapy (BCT).

 Couple therapy is a starting point for people struggling with an addiction.
-While in therapy, they work together to point out the
+While in therapy, they work together to point out each other thoughts and wishes:

 - While in some programs couples can enroll together, the center focuses on individualized care to help each partner recover.
 At the same time, the other only joins in as a support system.

-Couples then learn new communication and coping skills that help in navigate through life’s stresses.
+Couples then learn new communication and coping skills that help to navigate through life’s stresses together.

-Many times the process brings the couples stronger together as they get a deeper understanding of their partner.
+Many times the process makes the couples stronger, as they get a deeper understanding of their partner.
 No better way to heal faster than involving the person closest to you.

 How does substance abuse affect relationships?